 Sister Mary Margaret Paliotte entered religious life from St. John the Baptist in Monaca, PA.
 Of what influenced her decision to enter religious life, she said, "I had a happy home life.
 Our life was very simple.
 I wanted children to know that they could have a happy home life!"

-Sister Maura Luffy entered religious life from St. Basil parish in Carrick, Pa.
-One of 11 children, her sister Marlene is also a Sister of Divine Providence.
-She lost her father when she was only 9, but credits her mom with raising a tight-knit family.
+Sister Maura Luffy entered religious life from St. Basil parish in Carrick, PA.
 It was her mother’s faith, the way she lived her life, and the respect she had for the Sisters who taught her that strongly influenced her decision to become a Sister.